 One of the main obstacles that rural IDPs are forced to confront is a lack of livelihood opportunities and consequent food security risks.
-This directly influences their ability to integrate into host communities.52 Farming is frequently the only viable employment option in rural communities and the livelihoods of rural IDPs are contingent upon their ability to access fertile land.
+This directly influences their ability to integrate into host communities.
+Farming is frequently the only viable employment option in rural communities and the livelihoods of rural IDPs are contingent upon their ability to access fertile land.
 Small IDP communities in remote villages are often the most vulnerable as they have limited or no access to land and are in need of protection.
-Field research shows that in rural areas, IDPs suffer nearly equally in comparison to the host community due to limited access to education and healthcare can be often highly problematic
+Field research shows that in rural areas, IDPs suffer nearly equally in comparison to the host community due to limited access to basic social services.
+Furthermore in remote locations, access to education and healthcare can be often highly problematic